rich-dobbs-13440/astutus/docs/flask_app_templates/template_index.rst

 The placeholders are then replaced with Jinja2 dynamic markup, and stored as templates to be used by the Flask application.

-The names of the templates should all start with "flask_app_dyn_" since that is used in generating the destination name in script that processes the files.
+The names of the templates should all start with "flask_app_dyn" since that is used in generating the destination name in script that processes the files.